evanpeck/evanpeck.github.io/_pages/group/call-fa24.md

 ![a couple of colorful visualizations, with the following text: "How do we design visualizations to serve more diverse communities of people?
 How do we change visualization education to stop prioritizing such a narrow band of people?](../../images/group/research-overview-23.png)

+⚠️ **Before you contact me:** _Read this document carefully_.
+I have received many emails over the last week from applicants who are primarily interested in ML/AI or Computer Vision.
+While a subset of our work intersects with ML/AI _applications_ and communicating its impact to diverse populations, my group is **not** going to research on ML/AI methods or algorithms.
+You are better served in a CS department or a with an advisor who specializes in that area..
+{: .notice--info}

 ### What are you interested in?